diShine-digital-agency/Tools-and-Resources/README.md

 ## Overview

-This document outlines the comprehensive structure for the **diShine Tools & Resources Repository**, designed to serve as a curated hub of digital transformation tools, applications, and resources.
+This document outlines the comprehensive structure for the **diShine Tools & Resources Repository**, designed to serve as a curated hub of digital tools, applications, and resources.

 ## 🎯 Repository Philosophy